 test a function used to filter the search.
 By default, identity is used which will return all classes. root-class specifies the root class to the search.
-By default, standard-db-object is used which is the root for all view classes. database The database to search for view classes.
-This will default to the value of default-database. classes List of view classes.
+By default, standard-db-object is used which is the root for all view classes. database The database to search for view classes. classes List of view classes.